UnspecifiedLLC/random_files/info-radiator/ReadMe.md

 For LXDE, We saved Raditor.sh as `/bin/Radiator` and made it executable `sudo chmod a+x /bin/Radiator`.
 Then we used `sudo nano /etc/xdg/lxsession/LXDE-pi/autostart` to add `@Radiator` at the end.

+### Closing the Radiator

+To close the chromium-browser kiosk, use `ctrl + F4` then open a terminal and enter `pkill Radiator`, otherwise the Script will continue running and will re-open Chromium in Kiosk mode at the end of the timeout.